josiahsrc/ai-release-notes-builder/README.md

 ## How It Works

 - Collects the commits between two SHAs (optionally including the starting commit).
-- Captures each commit title, body, and diff (truncated to a configurable length).
+- Captures each commit's messages, source diffs, or both depending on `content_scope`, truncating diffs to a configurable length.
 - Sends the collated context to the GitHub Models inference API and returns ready-to-paste release notes.

 ## Quick Start